ddddeano/ddddeano/README.md

 I’m the creator of **FIReUX** — a modular, multi-tenant SaaS architecture built on **Nuxt + Firebase**.
 My work sits at the intersection of framework design, ecosystem building, and real-world product development.

-FIReUX is not just a library — it’s a foundation.
+FIReUX is not just a library — it’s a foundation and the fuel to ignite any Saas ecosystem.
 I design the systems that power connected apps like **Misebox**, **Cleanbox**, and future ecosystems built on shared domains such as profiles, jobs, agents, tasks, locations, teams, and more.

 My role spans: